 Located on Maui Island in Hawaii, Haleakala National Park occupies a big part of the island’s southern edge.
 Haleakala is an extinct volcano towering high above the island and offering incredible views.
 It became such a popular sunrise spot on Maui that it now requires a reservation and it’s best to go with an organized tour.

-Also, remember that Haleakala is not just about the summit and you can visit the more remote coastal Kīpahulu District that’s only accessible via the Hana Highway.
+Also, remember that Haleakala is not just about the summit.
+You can also visit the more remote coastal Kīpahulu District that is only accessible via the Hana Highway.
 Wilderness Area is another part of the park that’s often overlooked.
 Here you can find more info on things to do in Haleakala NP.

 TIP: The weather is changing rapidly, especially at the summit.
 Always pack some layers, no matter the weather forecast.